Advice On Claiming After Slipping On Ice At Work

 Compensation Payouts After Slipping On Ice At Work

-If you make a successful slip on ice at work claim you will be awarded a compensation settlement.
-As part of that settlement, there are two potential Heads of Loss that can be included: general and special damages.
-We look at special damages in the section below, but first, we will discuss general damages.
-This Head of Loss looks to compensate for the pain and suffering caused because of the slipping accident.
+If you make a successful slip on ice at work claim, you will be awarded a compensation settlement.
+As part of that settlement, there are two potential heads of loss that can be included – general damages and special damages.

 • Prognosis and recovery.